blue News goes to the border - Part 1/4Where the Swiss can only get home abroad

 Rumpelstiltskin charm and monastic Burgurine

-Instead, you can enjoy delicious home-made dishes with organic vegetables - and a cheerful hostess who, at least for us, didn't want to tell us how to spin gold from straw.
+Instead, there are delicious home-made dishes with organic vegetables - and a cheerful hostess who, at least to us, didn't want to reveal how to spin gold from straw.
 The opening hours are also rustic: Tuesdays, Wednesdays - and closed between November and February.

 A detour away from the Lützel takes us through Roggenburg BL to the neighboring municipality of Ederswiler JU.
 Pascal Willemin is the president of the only German-speaking municipality in the Jura.
 He shows us the Löwenburg and its monastery complex.